Rhonda K. Wood: Judicial service

-In 2006, the Governor Mike Huckabee appointed Wood as a trial court judge, serving on the Arkansas 20th Judicial Circuit Court, which covers three counties: Faulkner, Searcy, and Van Buren.
+In 2006, Governor Mike Huckabee appointed Wood as a trial court judge, serving on the Arkansas 20th Judicial Circuit Court, which covers three counties: Faulkner, Searcy, and Van Buren.
 She was re-elected to a six-year term on this court in 2008.

 In 2010, Wood challenged incumbent Josephine L. Hart for a seat on the Arkansas Court of Appeals for district 2.
 Wood was defeated, receiving 48% of the vote, compared to 52% for Hart.
 In 2012, Wood ran again for a seat on the Arkansas Court of Appeals, and this time she won, defeating Mitch Cash and winning 63% of the vote.

 In 2014, Wood ran for a seat on the Arkansas Supreme Court for position 7, and was elected unopposed.
-Her eight-year term on the court expires in January 2023, and she is eligible to run for re-election in November 2022.
+She was reelected again without opposition in November 2022.

+In 2024, she unsuccessfully ran for chief justice against fellow justice Karen R. Baker.